jow-/ucode/tutorials/02-syntax.md

 ### 1. Data types

-Ucode supports seven different basic types as well as two additional special types; function values and ressource values.
+Ucode supports seven different basic types as well as two additional special types; function values and resource values.
 The supported types are:

  - Boolean values (`true` or `false`)
  - Integer values (`-9223372036854775808` to `+9223372036854775807`)